(Poster by Mob’s Crib)

-Then read this post from Rocky’s Bru titled “If PAS is not race based party…”
+Then read this post from Rocky’s Bru titled “If PAS is not race-based party…”

 As a start, we do not even have a proper common LANGUAGE.
 What is there to share if we can hardly communicate our mutual hopes and aspirations, with the linguistic connection between the racial divide bridged only via gross dilution of syntax and context, and with our true feelings often lost in translation somewhere

-That’s right – how many of us can speak the national language rather fluently?
-If we can’t speak with one voice, how then we are expected to be living united as one Bangsa Malaysia?
-I have high regards to the national language which itself is a strong fusion of many languages – Sanskrit, Mandarin, English and more.
+If we can’t speak with one voice, how then we are expected to be living united as one people?
+I have high regard for the national language which itself is a strong fusion of many languages – Sanskrit, Mandarin, English and more.

 Can we make the change?